Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 7. Click OK to close the Orbit Wizard.

 8. The orbital values were found from another optimization of the satellite constellation.
-After the initial study in DME: Constellation Design, the parameters for the mission were updated and a new constellation for the system was designed.
+After the initial study in DME: Constellation Design and Coverage (Part 1 of 4), the parameters for the mission were updated and a new constellation for the system was designed.
 You can use this satellite to seed the constellation later in this lesson.

 Inserting a Transmitter object